mIRC-Scripters/mirckb/docs/source/commands/ajinvite.rst

 /ajinvite
 =========

-The /ajinvite command can be used to turn on/off the auto-join on invite features, available in the Options (Alt + o > IRC > auto-join channel on invite).
+The /ajinvite command can be used to turn on/off the auto-join on invite features, available in the Options (:menuselection:`Tools --> Options --> IRC --> auto-join channel on invite`).
 Without any parameters, mIRC will echo if the feature is on or off.

 Synopsis
 --------